How To End Marriage In Malaysia If My Marriage Is Less Than 2 Years

 Generally, the law in Malaysia is clear that non-Muslim couple cannot get a divorce if the marriage is less than 2 years unless there is an exceptional circumstances or hardship suffered by the applicant.

 In short, the Court may not allow a divorce if the reason is trivial such as usual disagreements or verbal fights.
-Reasons that may be considered by the Court are such that the Court thinks it is so serious that a divorce must be granted.
+However, reasons that may be considered by the Court are such that the Court thinks it is so serious that a divorce must be granted.
 This may include serious case of domestic violence or drug abuse.
 Take note that there is a need to ask for special permission for divorce from the Court if your marriage is less than 2 years and your divorce lawyer will need to prove your case then.

 Second Option: Annulment